Does your home date back to 1978 or earlier, and do you plan to get it repainted for the first time?

 - Apply the chemical by following the manufacturer’s instructions for it.

 Typically applied like paint, make sure that the layer is even and meets the required thickness.

 - Follow the cleanup instructions of the manufacturer.

 Make sure to check your local laws for any policies involving lead encapsulation.
-Some states require those who will encapsulate lead paint to undergo training first and fulfill various requirements, even if they are only working on their own homes.
+Some states require those who will do the work to undergo training first and fulfill various requirements.
+It’s even if they only work in their own homes.